Benadryl for mast cell tumors? What on earth does an over-the-counter allergy medicine have to do with cancer?? Let’s find out.

 The end result of all these mast cells releasing their chemical signals is that the dog’s body goes into a completely abnormal state.

-Of course, we must recall that there are many different forms of mast cell tumors with different behaviors.
-Only the most severe ones will have these levels of histamine release.
+Only the most severe cases will have these high levels of histamine release.

 All my best,

 If your dog has mast cell tumors, this book is a wealth of information.
 In addition to the main steps Dr. D recommends, read the extra chapter dedicated to mast cell tumors from Dr. Ettinger, his oncologist co-author.